-Winter ice formation is commonplace in streams in northern latitudes.
+Winter ice formation in streams is commonplace in northern latitudes.
 As air temperatures cool, water temperatures cool.
-Around 39°F, stream water begins – surprisingly – to lose density.
-As water continues cooling to 32°F, it rises and begins to form ice.
-In these conditions, ice can form throughout the winter and accelerates as air temperatures dip below freezing.
-Sun exposure, wind, and rain, the velocity of water, and the characteristics of the river channel, all affect the development of ice.
+Around 39°F, stream water begins to lose density.
+As water continues cooling to 32°F, it rises and begins transforming into ice.
+In these conditions, ice forms throughout the winter and accelerates as air temperatures dip below freezing.
+Sun exposure, wind, rain, and the slope of the channel, velocity and depth of water, all influence how ice develops.

-Ice formation and transformation in streams depends upon shifting air and water temperatures and their relationship to a variety of factors, such as water velocity and turbulence, stream slope, and heat exchange between the air and water.
-At least three types of ice are present in the Ausable system: frazil ice, anchor ice, and surface ice.
-The dominant form of ice observed forming on and covering the river, especially the East Branch, is surface ice.
-Surface ice establishes in low-velocity, low-gradient sections of a stream.
-It builds out from river edges, where ice forms first along the low-velocity boundary of banks and then expands inward toward the center of the channel.
-Starting with a thin layer of cooled, lower-density water, ice forms on a low-velocity surface.
-Then, in extended cold periods, cooler low-density water continues to accumulate, eventually freezing to the bottom of ice already there.
-As ice thickness builds, so does its insulating effect, slowing the cooling of water.
-Slabs of surface ice in the East Branch can be 1 - 2 feet thick or more.
-The large slabs of ice that, during thaw or ice out, are deposited along the floodplain areas of the river, are surface ice.
+Surface ice forms most readily on low-velocity, low-slope sections of a stream.
+It builds out from river edges, where ice forms first along the low-velocity boundary of banks and then expands inward toward the center of the channel, sometimes covering its entire width.
+In extended cold periods, cooler low-density water continues to accumulate on the surface, freezing to the bottom of ice already there.
+As ice thickness builds, so does its insulating effect, gradually slowing the cooling of water.
+Slabs of surface ice in the Ausable can be 1 - 2 feet thick or more.
+The large intact slabs of ice that, during thaw or ice out, are deposited along the floodplain areas of the river, are surface ice.

 How Ice Jams Form